jgaeddert/liquid-dsp/README.md

 In a similar vain, much the software I write for a living I give away for free;
-however I believe in more permissive licenses to allow individuals the flexibility to use software with more flexibility.
+however I believe in more permissive licenses to allow individuals the flexibility to use software with fewer limitations.
 If these restrictions are not acceptible, `liquid-dsp` can be compiled and run without use of these external libraries, albeit a bit slower and with limited functionality.